anthonywchen/AmbER-Sets/evaluation/README.md

 ```

 * `id`: The ID of the query in the annotations file the line corresponds to.
 * `provenance`: A list of retrieved documents sorted from highest scoring to lowest scoring.
 This field must be under the `output` key.
+The `wikipedia_id` values correspond to the IDs in the KILT Wikipedia dump.
+The length of the `provenance` list can be larger than `k` as the script will take the first `k` elements before doing the evaluation.